chase1635321/westworld-rescore-competition/README.md

 # Westworld Rescoring Competition
 A repository to keep notes and backup files for the Westworld rescoring competition by Spitfire Audio.

+## Todo
+- Map out song arrangement
+- Percussion demos at 100, 120, and 130
+- Work on screaming riser

+---
 ## Sound Design
  - Big dark background drum beat
  - Rising mid-range arp distorted synth